 Night Guards image

 Missing teeth create more than just gaps in your smile.
 They can cause a chain reaction of shifting teeth, bite problems, difficulty speaking clearly, and even facial structure changes over time.
-If your smile is like a puzzle, removing just one piece can change the entire picture.
-Fortunately, dental bridges offer an effective, long-lasting solution to fill the gaps in your smile by attaching artificial teeth to neighboring healthy teeth.
+When a gap is left untreated, neighboring teeth begin to drift into the empty space, increasing the risk of gum disease and further tooth loss.
+Dental bridges offer an effective, long-lasting solution that fills the gap by anchoring one or more artificial teeth – called pontics – to the healthy teeth on either side.

 Beech Nut Dental Logo